lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

-If William St Clair is weak here, how much DO we know about the chapbook/pamphlet trade?
-How fast was a the cycle of responses between pamphlets?
-Are there geographic or social disjunctions in timeliness?

-? read a lot of existing books; look for records of sale; look for bibliographic records of works with few pages; topic-model titles? — Read Franz Potter again
+My fourth chapter pursues a different tack to focus on widely-read works that are often excluded from “1790s literature”: chapbooks.
+These are usually excluded for not being “literature” rather than not being “1790s” (though part of my inquiry will also be to determine how ‘out of date’ chapbooks would get before reaching their readers, and how this compares to book publishing).
+This print-historical chapter seeks to explore what is often seen as a “gap”/weakness in William St. Clair, to see how much we do know about the chapbook trade.
+I am particularly interested in the cycle of responses between pamphlets, and whether there are geographic or social disjunctions in timeliness?